-We engaged with stakeholders across the business to understand our external revenue-generating activities, as well as any activities for which there was capital expenditure for future potential revenue, such as research and development (R&D).
-We applied a self-determined initial financial materiality threshold of £5 million, as well as a highlevel comparison of our activities against the eligibility definitions designated within the respective Delegated Acts.
-All non-core activities were stripped out of the eligibility assessment for 2024/25, as they were in the prior years.
+We engaged with stakeholders across the business to identify our external revenue-generating activities, as well as any activities for which there was capital expenditure for future potential revenue, such as research and development (R&D).
+We applied an initial financial materiality threshold of £5 million, as well as a high-level comparison of our activities against the eligibility definitions designated within the respective Delegated Acts.
+All non-core activities were stripped out of the eliqibility assessment for 2023/24, as they were in the prior years.
 Each of these will continue to be assessed on an annual basis.